cgarrett/EzTDX/ReadMe.md

 # EzTDX
 ## What is this?
-A Python wrapper for the [TDX Rest APIs](https://api.teamdynamix.com/TDWebApi/).
+A Python wrapper for the [TeamDynamix Rest APIs](https://api.teamdynamix.com/TDWebApi/).
 Currently, the wrapper focuses on tickets, time entry, and people/users, but can be, and should be expanded to include Projects, Assets, etc.
 ## How do I use it in my project?
 I'm glad you asked.
 It's meant to be as simple as possible to use and extend.
 If you follow the code patterns in the EzTDX.py file, you should be able to add new TDX API functionality with ease.
-To use the library in your project, you need to download the EzTDX.py file and put it in your project folder.
+To use the library in your project, you need to run ```pip install EzTDX```.
 Then import it in your application file.

 ```
 from EzTDX import EzTDX